Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 (III) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year.

-(IV) The Company has not advanced or loaned or invested funds to any person(s) or entity(is), including foreign entities
+(IV) The Company has not advanced or loaned or invested funds to any person(s) or entity(is), including foreign

-or (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries.
+Beneficiaries) or (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries.

-(V) The Company has not received any fund from any person(s) or entity(is), including foreign entities (Funding Party)
+(V) The Company has not received any fund from any person(s) or entity(is), including foreign entities (Funding

 (VI) The Company does not have any transaction which is not recorded in the books of accounts that has been

-surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such
+surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961

-as, search or survey or any other relevant provisions of the Income Tax Act, 1961.
+(such as, search or survey or any other relevant provisions of the Income Tax Act, 1961.

-(VII) The Company is not declared as willful defaulter by any bank or financial institution (as defined under the
+VII) The Company is not declared as willful defaulter by any bank or financial institution (as defined under the

 Companies Act, 2013) or consortium thereof or other lender in accordance with the guidelines on willful defaulters